pragmint/open-practices/capabilities/test-data-management.md

 ### Test Data Not Isolated

 Sharing test data across tests or environments often leads to inconsistent results, especially during parallel runs.
 For example, if multiple tests rely on the same user account, simultaneous access can introduce conflicts that real users wouldn’t encounter.
 Debugging becomes harder and test flakiness increases when test data isn't properly isolated.
-To ensure your test data is most reliabile, each test should generate and manage its own isolated data as part of its setup.
+To ensure your test data is most reliable, each test should generate and manage its own isolated data as part of its setup.

 ## Assessment